 When an AtoN is required in protected or especially sensitive areas, consult with environmental stakeholders and develop compatible solutions.
 For example, an AtoN structure could be designed to also serve as a bird observatory.

-Extend the maintenance intervals to the greatest extent possible through engineering design solutions or changes in policy.
+Extend the maintenance intervals to the greatest extent possible through engineering design solutions, or changes in policy.
 This will minimize the frequency of intrusive servicing visits in marine habitats.

 Schedule maintenance visits to avoid nesting, spawning, and mating periods.